TCBES Research Seminar Series Presentation - Event details

 Location: UH Hilo, Wentworth building, Room 1 (in-person)

-University of Hawaiʻi at Hilo Tropical Conservation Biology and Environmental Science Graduate Program Research Seminar Series presents, "Exploring and Developing Computer Vision Algorithms for Hawai'i Island Datasets" with Dr. Travis Mandel, Associate Professor, Computer Science, University of Hawaiʻi at Hilo on Monday, October 9th at 4 PM.
+University of Hawaiʻi at Hilo Tropical Conservation Biology and Environmental Science Graduate Program Research Seminar Series presents, “Utilizing social psychology to enhance conservation behavior” with Franny Kinslow Brewer, Manager, Big Island Invasive Species Committee on Monday, October 16th at 4 PM.
 The seminar will be held in Wentworth 1 and online via Zoom.
 All are welcome!

 hawaii.zoom.us/j/96547023084